brightlabscomau/craftcommerce-securepay/INSTALLATION.md

 ✅ **Implemented in v1.2.0**
 - Authorisation and capture workflows for SecurePay gateway
-- Refactored response handling to use unified SecurePayResponse class
-- Removed individual response classes and consolidated all API responses into single response
-- Technical Improvements

 🚧 **Planned for Future Versions**
 - 3D Secure 2.0 authentication